google/gapid/tut-optimize.md

 ## Commands

 Use the Commands pane to keep track of how many API calls you are making per frame.

+### Gles
 Keeping on top of your draw calls, your state changes and ensuring that the actual calls your engine is making are what you expect are critical to optimal performance.

 #### Draw Calls